2 - 3 Hours

 And, of course, visit the so-called Ching’s pond.
 What to say about Ching’s pond?
 Bluntly – while Ching’s is nice, it isn’t spectacular – and unless you live here, you probably don’t have time for the less than spectacular – especially if you’re doing the Road to Hana tour in a day.

 Along the way, Waterfront park with a black sand beach, picnic tables, BBQ grills & restrooms.
 Oceanfront Park, known for its dark sand & powerful waves, features grassy picnic areas & broad views.
 Wailua Falls is a waterfall on the island of Kauai, part of the US state of Hawaii.
 The 173-foot falls are located on the South Fork Wailua River near Lihue.
 The waterfall is prominently featured in the opening credits of Fantasy Island’s television series.
-The Pipiwai Trail– with its stunning waterfalls, colossal bamboo forest, idyllic stream, and more beautiful than you can imagine- is simply one of the best hikes on Maui.
+The Pipiwai Trail- stunning waterfalls, colossal bamboo forest, idyllic stream, and more beautiful than you can imagine- is simply one of the best hikes on Maui.

 Finally, we’ll end the tour at the Kipahulu Visitor Center, located near the end of Hana Highway on the eastern shore of Maui.